joa-quim/GMTjl_doc/examples/plotting_functions/03_bars.md

 bar3(G,               # 'G' is the grid created above
      lw=:thinnest,    # Line thickness (0.25 pt)
-     color=cmap)      # Paint the prisms with colormap computed from grid
+     color=cmap,      # Paint the prisms with colormap computed from grid show=true)       # Display the figure.
 ```
 \end{examplefig}